 Routing planes should always have an adjacent ground plane on one side for reference.
 Most designers will insert ground planes on layers two and the second-to-last layer to reference the outer-layer signals, an internal power plane or signal layer on layers three and the third-to-last layer.
 This stack-up monomer will continuously repeat on larger boards, though power or routing design needs may cause slight deviations.

-PCB Design Guide for Placement and Routing
+PCBA Design Guide for Placement and Routing

 Providing Clear and Concise Documentation